PeterWaher/HardenMqtt/README.md

 ﻿Harden MQTT
 ================

-This project is aimed at students learning IoT communication over MQTT, as well as teachers, and how to harden their implementations so they avoid most common mistakes and vulnerabilities when using MQTT.
+This project is aimed at students learning IoT communication over MQTT, as well as teachers, helping them to harden their implementations so they avoid most common mistakes and vulnerabilities when using MQTT.
 It shows how to use MQTT to transmit sensor data in the following ways: